bincrafters/templates/README.md

     1. default - Used for typical packages
     2. header_only - Used for header-only packages
     3. installer_only - Used for tools installers

+## Adapt The Template
-4. Thoroughly review the following files, and edit any lines necessary:
+Thoroughly review the following files, and edit any lines necessary:
   1. README.md - Find/Replace `package_name` with your actual package name (3 places)
   2. conanfile.py - Virtually every line may need editing
+  3. test_package/ - Write a test case

 ## Maintaining Templates